Anteru/liara/docs/source/content.rst

 Metadata
 --------

 Every document in Liara must have metadata associated with it, which contains at least the document title.
 There are two ways to add metadata to a document: Embedding it inside the document or by using a separate ``.meta`` file.
+For non-document files, using a separate ``.meta`` file is the only way to associate metadata with a file.

 .. note::